Ten Big Reasons Your Workplace Might Not Be a Nice Workplace

 • You’re told that not only does your point of view not matter, but that it has been rescinded until further notice.

 • The CEO will not look directly at anyone, and steps into a closet when faced with having to pass someone in the hallway.
-There are over 40 closets that have been built just for this purpose.

 • On “Take Your Child to Work Day,” the children are put to work shredding financial documents, and are told that if they don’t shred at least 50 pounds worth their parent will not be considered for future promotions.